The Cockroach and the Ants

 All the second day, the Cockroach marched around the hill.
 He was very bored, but he had found ways to occupy himself.
 He imagined what he would do if enemy insects were attacking from this direction or that.
 What if they were flying insects?

 The guard ants were happy when it rained.
 They didn’t have to do as much walking, it was warm inside, and they could chat with each other.
 But the Cockroach missed marching outside.
 He couldn’t think very well with all the chatter.
-So he volunteered to look out the entrance more than he needed to, and the guard ants didn’t mind at all.
+So he volunteered to look out the entrance more than he needed to, and the other guards didn’t mind at all.

 But each time the Cockroach went to check the entrance, he looked at the lake and thought he noticed it growing even more.
 In fact, it was getting dangerously high!
 He rushed back to warn the General.